commschamp/cc_tutorial/README.md

 paramount to understand the core ideas explained in tutorials before attempting to understand a particular howto example.
 The howto(s) are there to provide some extra examples or cover some specific nuances which are not explained properly in the tutorials.
+If you encounter a sutuation where it is not 100% clear how to define and/or implement some logic please open an issue for this project or send a direct [e-mail](https://arobenko.github.io/cc/contact/).
+Maybe your question will end up as one of the **howtos**.

 It is highly recommended to open a source code with your favourite IDE to be able to easily navigate it and